 Make use of a scarecrow

-Maybe the leftover Christmas decorations can be used as Halloween décor this time?
+Maybe the leftover Christmas decorations can be used as Halloween décor and for Holloween Costume this time?
 How about that Santa costume, stuffed with pillows, hung upside down from the roof!
 That would be insanely scary and unreal!